victorfrye/dotfiles/README.md

 # dotfiles

 ## About
-This repository is a partially automated set-up for a local development environment on a Windows device.
-A few pre-requisite steps are outlined in the below set-up guide.
+This repository is a partially automated setup for a local development environment on a Windows device.
+A few pre-requisite steps are outlined in the below setup guide.
 The final step is the invocation of a key PowerShell script that automatically installs development tools and sets a pre-defined profile for PowerShell.
 These elements may all be expanded over time as tool and environment needs change.

-## Set-Up Guide
+## Setup Guide

-### Windows Package Manager (winget)
+### Test Windows Package Manager CLI (aka winget)
 1. The winget command-line tool should be pre-installed on Windows 11 as part of the **App Installer**.
 Let's test this:
 ```
 winget -v